-Our Board of Directors oversees our business in alignment with Our Credo values, enabling us to make a positive contribution to society while maintaining a thriving business.
-Our governance structure, policies and processes are designed to serve the needs of our business, our shareholders and stakeholders, and to promote a culture of accountability across the Company.
+Our Board of Directors oversees our Company in alignment with Our Credo values, enabling us to put the patients we serve first and create value for society while maintaining a thriving business.
+Our governance structure, policies and processes are designed to serve the needs of our business, our shareholders and other stakeholders, and to promote a culture of accountability across the Enterprise.
 Our Board of Directors remains accessible to all stakeholders and can be contacted via several channels.

-We are a signatory to the Commonsense Corporate Governance Principles 2.0 and are committed to using these standards to inform the corporate governance practices within Johnson & Johnson.
+We are a signatory to the Commonsense Corporate Governance Principles 2.0 and are committed to using these standards to inform Johnson & Johnson’s corporate governance practices.
 The Commonsense Principles 2.0 aspire to promote a constructive dialogue on good corporate governance for the benefit of millions of Americans who work for and invest in America’s public companies.

-We maintain a full suite of information and resources relating to corporate governance on our Johnson & Johnson corporate website, including our Principles of Corporate Governance, governance structures, Board Charters and all SEC filings.
+We maintain a full suite of information and resources relating to corporate governance on our corporate website, including our Principles of Corporate Governance, governance structures, Board Charters, organizational documents and all SEC filings.
 See also our Position on Corporate Governance.

 Corporate Governance Indicators